-However, people keep returning to payday loans or other short-term loans that are accompanied by comparatively higher interest rates.
+However, people keep returning to payday loans or other short-term loans accompanied by comparatively higher interest rates.
 Why?
 One of the reasons is, of course, compulsiveness.
 A strong desire to get something you want may be a reason for hasty decisions.

 On the other hand, most of us have come across a type of emergency cost when we either cover it or wait for others to come.
 “Evil never comes alone” is applicable in these situations.
 In such cases, access to some quick cash can be genuinely “life-saving,” even with additional interests.